unidade-acesso/unidade-acesso.github.io/_posts/2021-02-24-accessmonitor-score.md

+---
+title: The background of the AccessMonitor' Score
+---

 <span lang="en">Note: this article was taken from <em lang="es">Libro Blanco de eXaminator</em>, written by Carlos Benavidez, author of Web validators such as Hera, eXaminator and AccessMonitor.
 The book was published on June 1, 2012.</span>

 Everything that is said below about the eXaminator's index applies to AccessMonitor.